 We get it.

 At Cashflows & Portfolios, both Joe and I have been seeing the writing on the wall for many years now.
 We have little intention of stopping to work entirely – and just retiring.
 Retirement never made sense to us.
-It doesn’t make sense for us in our 40s and likely won’t many years ahead.
+It doesn’t make sense for us in our 40s and likely won’t for many years ahead.

-This is why we’ve both embraced and advocated for others to at least consider some form of FIWOOT experience in the coming years.
+This is why we’ve both embraced and advocated to others to at least consider some form of FIWOOT experience in the coming years.
 Financial Independence, Work On Own Terms (FIWOOT) can offer many benefits:

-- Higher, personal engagement and life satisfaction,
+- More life satisfaction,

-- New opportunities, and potentially,
+- New opportunities, and more than likely,

 All wins in our book.